RRRRFGCK/FinalProject/README.md

 python NGSA_main.py
 ```

-This script will execute the NSGA-II genetic algorithm and generate solutions that optimize latency and energy consumption.
+This script will execute the NSGA-II genetic algorithm, generating solutions to optimize latency and energy consumption.
 The output includes the Pareto front and diversity metrics.

 ### 2. **Run DDPG Optimization**
 Execute the DDPG optimization using: